 Q.1.
 What are AT1 bonds?

-Recently, SEBI has instructed mutual funds to value Tier 1 Bonds as a 100-year instrument.
-Mutual funds now assume that these bonds can be redeemed in 100 years.
-SEBI believes that these bonds are riskier than debt instruments, so it has instructed to limit their ownership by 10% of the capital of the scheme.
+AT1 bonds are regulated by the Reserve Bank of India.
+RBI ensures that these bonds follow the Base III norms laid down by SEBI.
+It believes that AT1 bonds are riskier than debt instruments, so it has instructed to limit their ownership by 10% of the capital of the scheme.